Lay3rLabs/wavs-safe/README.md

 # [WAVS](https://docs.wavs.xyz) Safe Example

-Contains WAVS enabled Safe Module and Guard contracts, as well as a DEFINITELY NOT PRODUCTION ready agent which controls the custom Safe Module.
+Contains WAVS-enabled Safe Module and Guard contracts, as well as a DEFINITELY NOT PRODUCTION-ready agent which controls the custom Safe Module.

 The DAO Agent WAVS component leverages deterministic inferencing.
 See the [DETERMINISM.md](./DETERMINISM.md) file for more notes on making deterministic agents and the nuances involved.

 Related Safe Resources:

-- [Safe Modules](https://docs.safe.global/advanced/smart-account-modules): documentation on Safe Modules, allowing easily extending functionality of a Safe.
+- [Safe Modules](https://docs.safe.global/advanced/smart-account-modules): documentation on Safe Modules, allowing easy extension of Safe functionality.
 - [Safe Guard](https://docs.safe.global/advanced/smart-account-guards): documentation on Safe Guards, allowing for checks on Safe transactions.

 ## System Requirements